 1. Permits Issued.
-Annual Disabled Vehicle permits will be issued to wrecker trucks or other vehicles used for the removal, including the first and secondary movement of disabled vehicles and their unladen return
+Annual Disabled Vehicle permits will be issued to wrecker trucks or other vehicles used for the removal, including the first and secondary movement of disabled vehicles and their unladen return wrecker and attached disabled vehicles, and shall provide brakes to the trailer axles and stop signal and clearance lights to such towed disabled vehicle.

 2. Permitted Vehicle.
-The permitted vehicle involved in the removal of disabled vehicles will be the proper class of vehicle and will have adequate gross vehicle weight and traction to control the combination of wrecker and attached disabled vehicles, and will provide brakes to the trailer axles and stop signal and clearance lights to such towed disabled vehicle.
+The permitted vehicle involved in the removal of disabled vehicles shall be the proper class of vehicle and shall have adequate gross vehicle weight and traction to control the combination of